joselmq/OConstructions/README.md

 * Generate a pdf file with the attributes selected (maybe with Latex).
 * Stylish pages and check responsiveness.
 * Purchase history/state.
+* Replicate the logo with CSS and animate it.

 # Start Project